ShunChi100/Value_investing_analysis/README.md

  The first four rules can be quantified using historical stock data.
 The other two require expertise in finance, so will not be considered here.

- __The null hypothesis__ (need to be refined as the project evolving): The true means of returns are the same for two groups that classified by the first four rules.
-Classification methods is discussed in the __Analysis__ section below.

 ### Data Description
 Stock data were downloaded from [stockrow.com](stockrow.com) and [Yahoo finance](https://ca.finance.yahoo.com).
 Thanks to them for making the data publicly available.